 The lifetime gift and estate tax exemption is the amount each individual can gift or leave to heirs before triggering estate or gift taxes.
 If the first spouse to die leaves less than the full applicable exemption amount to heirs other than their spouse, the executor of the deceased's estate can elect to add the unused portion of the last deceased spouse's applicable exemption amount to their own lifetime exemption.
 This provision is called the portability rule.

 The lifetime gift and estate tax exemption for 2023 is $12.92 million per person.

 An alternative to the portability rule would be to use the exemption trust and marital trust approach.

-Here's how that might play out: A couple declares that upon the first spouse's death, the estate's assets will be split into 2 components—one share to be applied against the deceased spouse's applicable exemption amount, with the other share of the estate assets passing to the surviving spouse under the unlimited marital deduction.
+Here's how that might play out: A couple's estate plan indicates that upon the first spouse's death, the estate's assets will be split into 2 components—one share to be applied against the deceased spouse's applicable exemption amount, with the other share of the estate assets passing to the surviving spouse under the unlimited marital deduction.
 The first share would go to fund an exemption trust—often referred to as a bypass or credit shelter trust—with the deceased spouse's remaining federal lifetime gift and tax exemption amount.
 Any remaining assets would be placed in a marital trust or given outright to the surviving spouse.
-For example, state estate tax considerations aside, the first deceased spouse with $14 million in assets might direct, by will or revocable trust, $11.4 million to the exemption trust and approximately $2.6 million to the marital trust.2
+For example, state estate tax considerations aside, the first deceased spouse with $14 million in assets might direct, by will or revocable trust, $12.92 million to the exemption trust and approximately $1.08 million to the marital trust.2

 A 2-trust strategy